What Is The Difference Between Interstitial Cystitis And Overactive Bladder

 If you’ve been diagnosed with bladder issues, you may have heard of both interstitial cystitis and overactive bladder, but what is the difference between them?
 Interstitial cystitis, also known as IC, is a chronic condition in which the walls of the bladder become inflamed, causing frequent and urgent trips to the bathroom.

-ALSO READ: Relationship Between Obesity And Breast Cancer
+ALSO READ: Which Is The Relationship Between Photosynthesis And Cellular Respiration

 Overactive bladder, or OAB, is a collection of symptoms that include more frequent trips to the bathroom, as well as a strong urge to urinate that cannot be suppressed.
 In IC, the bladder’s walls are inflamed and can cause pain, while OAB is a symptom of an underlying issue such as a urinary tract infection or neurological disorder.
 The treatments for both conditions are similar and can include medications, lifestyle changes, and physical therapy.